Hormonal pills are possible. Rating of the best contraceptives

 • individual intolerance to the active ingredients.

-When pregnancy occurs, birth control pills should be discontinued immediately.
-But if a woman drank the medicine after conception, there is no significant risk for the intrauterine development of the child.
+If pregnancy occurs, birth control pills should be stopped immediately.
+But if a woman takes the medicine after conception, there is no significant risk to the intrauterine development of the child.

 Contraceptives are selected individually for each woman.
-This takes into account the presence of diseases of the gynecological sphere, concomitant systemic ailments, possible contraindications.
+This takes into account the presence of gynecological diseases, concomitant systemic ailments, and possible contraindications.

-The doctor advises the patient on the rules for taking COCs, conducts observation for 3-4 months.
-During this period, an assessment of the tolerability of tablets is carried out, a decision can be made to cancel or replace the contraceptive.
-Dispensary records are maintained during the entire period of use of contraceptives.
+The doctor advises the patient about the rules for taking COCs and monitors them for 3–4 months.
+During this period, the tolerability of the pills is assessed, and a decision may be made to cancel or replace the contraceptive.
+Dispensary records are maintained throughout the entire period of contraceptive use.

-First-line drugs include monophasic COCs containing no more than 35 mcg of estrogen per day. and gestagens with a weak androgenic effect.
-Three-phase tablets are prescribed for primary or secondary estrogen deficiency, decreased sexual desire, dryness of the mucous membranes of the vagina, and menstrual irregularities.
+First-line drugs include monophasic COCs containing estrogen no more than 35 mcg/day. and gestagens with weak androgenic effects.
+Three-phase tablets are prescribed for primary or secondary estrogen deficiency, decreased libido, dry vaginal mucosa, and menstrual irregularities.

-After the start of taking birth control pills, side effects may occur in the form of spotting, intermenstrual, breakthrough uterine bleeding caused by changes in hormonal levels.
-After 3 months, all symptoms should be gone.
+After starting to take birth control pills, side effects may occur in the form of spotting, intermenstrual bleeding, breakthrough uterine bleeding caused by changes in hormonal levels.
+After 3 months, all symptoms should go away.
 If the discomfort persists, the drug is replaced taking into account the problems that have arisen.

-Birth control pills are taken every day at the same time.
+Birth control pills are taken at the same time every day.
 For convenience, serial numbers are indicated on the blister.
-Take COC start on the first day of the menstrual cycle and continue for 21 days.
-Then they take a break for 1 week, during this period there is withdrawal bleeding, ending after the start of a new package.
+COCs are started on the first day of the menstrual cycle and continued for 21 days.
+Then they take a break for 1 week, during this period withdrawal bleeding is observed, which ends after the start of a new package.

-If you miss taking another birth control pill, you need to drink it no later than 12 hours later.
+If you miss taking another contraceptive pill, you should take it no later than 12 hours later.
 If more time has passed, the contraceptive effect of the drug will be lower.
-Therefore, over the next 7 days, it is necessary to use additional barrier means against unwanted pregnancy (condom, suppositories).
-Do not stop taking COCs.
+Therefore, over the next 7 days it is necessary to use additional barrier agents against unwanted pregnancy (condom, suppositories).
+You cannot stop taking COCs.

-Schemes of prolonged use of combined oral contraceptives for menstrual irregularities:
+Schemes for prolonged use of combined oral contraceptives for menstrual irregularities:

 • Long-term dosing is prescribed to delay menstruation from 7 weeks to several months.
-Treatment with contraceptive pills is prescribed for anemia, endometriosis, premenstrual syndrome, hyperpolymenorrhea.
+Treatment with birth control pills is prescribed for anemia, endometriosis, premenstrual syndrome, hyperpolymenorrhea.

 Some women prefer cyclic use of COCs with a seven-day break due to fear of pregnancy and infertility.
 Some patients believe that menstruation is a physiological process.